Remy’s Ratatouille Adventure at Epcot (A Resorts Gal Ride Guide)

 Remy’s Ratatouille Adventure’s queue begins outside in a partially covered area.
 The entire surroundings are very Parisian.

-Ratatouille offers a standby queue and Lightning Lane with the regular Disney Genie+ service.
+Ratatouille offers a standby queue and Lightning Lane with Lightning Lane Multi Pass.
 Guests staying in the Epcot Resorts Area or a Disney Skyliner Resort will have an advantage in accessing Remy’s Ratatouille Adventure first thing in the morning at rope drop.
 Those hotel guests can enter the park at the International Gateway entrance, which is near the France Pavilion.

 Remy’s Ratatouille Adventure is available for guests with early entry theme park benefits.
 It’s also included during the extended evening hours for deluxe and deluxe villa resort guests.
 This attraction will have significant wait times throughout the day.